EMEASO23/latin102/quiz1.md

 Section 3:
 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

-1. Centaurs interficiuntur by Hercules.
-(Use the present tense) ❌
+1. Centaurs interficiantur by Hercules.
+(Use the present tense) (3 plural passive present subj)
-2. Centaurs interfectus by Hercules.
-(Use the perfect tense) (perfect passive participle) ❌
+2. Centaurs interficerentur by Hercules.
+(Use the imperfect tense) (3 plural passive imperfect subj)
-3. Centaurs interfecti sunt by Hercules.
-(Use the perfect tense) ❌
+3. Centaurs interfecti sint by Hercules.
+(Use the perfect tense) (3 plural passive perfect subj)
 4. When Hercules interficere the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.) ❌
-5. At the moment when Deianira vidit Hercules’ garment burst into flames, she realized the Centaur had lied to her. ❌
+5. At the moment when Deianira vidit Hercules’ garment burst into flames, she realized the Centaur had lied to her. ❌ (3rd singular perfect active indicative)
 6. Hercules duxit Deianira in marriage (i.e., he married her). ❌
-7. Hercules repeatedly rogabat Eurytus for permission to marry Iole. ❌
+7. Hercules repeatedly rogaret Eurytus for permission to marry Iole.
+(3rd sing active subjunctive imperfect)